Tron0/AkladellWebsite/rules.md

 A character can move up to one-half his normal movement rate and engage in missile fire at half his normal rate of fire.
 Thus, a man capable of moving 120 feet and armed with a long bow (two shots per round, under normal circumstances) could move 60 feet and still fire one shot.
 The same man, armed with a heavy crossbow (one shot every other round) would be able to shoot only once every four rounds while on the move.

+### Missile Weapon Ranges

+Missile weapons have different ranges for short, medium, and long range.
+Short range attacks suffer no range modifier below the number in feat.
+Medium-range attacks suffer a -2 penalty to the attack roll.
+Long-range attacks suffer a -5 penalty.

+See [<u>Ranged Weapons</u>](#Ranged-Weapons) to note the ranges.

 ## <span id=Calculating-Hits> Calculating Hits per Level </span>